Service • Agentic AI Development for E-commerce Brands

 Hard limits: max-token budgets per task, maximum tool-call depth, retry caps, model-tier routing (cheap models for simple steps), and cost dashboards with alerting.
 We stress-test pathological inputs before deployment.

-How do AI agents take actions safely on real systems?
+How do AI agents take actions safely on my store systems?

 Through controlled tool use.
-Each agent has a defined set of permitted tools with parameter validation on every call.
-Destructive actions require human approval gates by default.
-We design the tool surface, not just the prompt.
+Each agent has a defined set of permitted tools — read order, draft customer email, query inventory — with parameter validation on every call.
+Destructive actions like refunds and cancellations require human approval gates by default.

-What about governance and compliance for agentic AI?
+What about governance and compliance for agentic AI in e-commerce?

-For regulated industries we align with the NIST AI Risk Management Framework: documented model selection, audit trails on every agent decision, human oversight on consequential actions, data minimization, and BAAs/DPAs with model providers when sensitive data is involved.
+For stores handling sensitive customer and payment data we align with the NIST AI Risk Management Framework: documented model selection, audit trails on every agent decision, human oversight on consequential actions, data minimization, and DPAs with model providers.

-How do you measure ROI on AI agent systems?
+How do you measure ROI on AI agent systems for an online store?

-We track three layers: efficiency (hours saved per workflow), quality (error rate, escalation rate), and economics (cost per completed task vs. human equivalent).
+We track three layers: efficiency (tickets resolved per hour), quality (error rate, escalation rate, CSAT), and economics (cost per resolved ticket vs. human equivalent).
 Every engagement starts with baseline metrics so the lift is provable.

-Some — especially for high-volume, well-defined work.
-Most agents we build augment people rather than replace them: the agent does the bulk of the routine task and a human reviews edge cases.
+Some routine work — especially high-volume order and returns tasks.
+Most agents we build augment your team rather than replace it: the agent resolves the bulk of routine tickets and a human reviews edge cases and VIP shoppers.
 The right framing is "headcount efficiency" not "headcount elimination."

 Related Reading

-• Have high-volume work that needs runtime judgment
+• Have high-volume order, returns, or support work that needs runtime judgment

-• Have built a chatbot but realized it can't take real action
+• Have built a store chatbot but realized it can't resolve tickets end to end

 • Want to automate beyond what Zapier or Make can handle

-• Need agents that integrate with your existing tools
+• Need agents that integrate with your store platform and helpdesk

 • Care about observability, governance, and cost control